mozilla-services/docs/source/server-devguide/working.rst

 4. Revert your change
 =====================

-The next steps are taken care of by Hudson, who launch a test cycle to make sure that your change has not broken anything under every environment your code is used in.
+The next steps are taken care of by Jenkins, who launch a test cycle to make sure that your change has not broken anything under every environment your code is used in.
 If it happens, an email is sent at :term:`services-builds`.